Freelancer helps you find a wide array of gigs, from tech support to writing, but pay is poor

 After two weeks of slugging it out with other designers for a chance to win some work through bids, I’ve come to realize it’s near impossible to win a job if I want to be paid a fair wage.
 I have heaps of experience and a good portfolio, but since I’m not willing to design a logo for 20 bucks or lay out a brochure for $80, there’s no chance of getting work through Freelancer.com.

 Paid recruiter fees.
 Paid fees to highlight my bids.
-Picked up a couple of jobs worth $300-500 and when I attempted to withdraw $240, they raised Identity Verification and that funds would take upwards of two weeks to process.
+Picked up a couple of jobs worth $300-500 and when I attempted to withdraw $240, they raised Identity Verification.
+And said that funds would take upwards of two weeks to process.
 Yet funds were quickly drawn upon the very same business PayPal account for over two years.

 They required a PDF of my entire bank statement.
 Yes, with the routing number, our every single expense, including monthly subscription expenses to utilities and the like.
 Along with those code numbers.
 You know, all the information that could sink anyone and have his/her credit flushed down the toilet in half a second at a hacker’s hands.
 Just.
 Freaking.
 No.

 I had $3600 in my account, which Freelancer refused to allow me to withdraw.
 At the same time I had bills piling up, so I contacted them again…[they gave various reasons for the limitation but eventually] told me that the limitation will be lifted on the 4th of November — a month after it was placed on my account.
 But a few days after this, the support agent said she will only remove my limitation once I finish all my open projects.
-I tried to explain to her that this can’t be and that as a contractor I have no authority over clients to close projects.
-They can take forever with edits and improvements and new features, or just leave, or any other scenario which I have no control over.
+This can’t be since I have no authority over when clients close projects.
+They can take forever with edits and improvements and new features, or just leave.

 From Consumer Complaints: